Communist Party USA: History

 On September 17, the Soviet Union invaded eastern Poland and occupied the Polish territory assigned to it by the Molotov–Ribbentrop Pact, followed by coordination with German forces in Poland.
 The Communist Party then turned the focus of its public activities from anti-fascism to advocating peace, opposing military preparations.
 The party criticized British Prime Minister Neville Chamberlain and French leader Édouard Daladier, but it did not at first attack President Roosevelt, reasoning that this could devastate American Communism, blaming instead Roosevelt's advisors.
 The party spread the slogans "The Yanks Are Not Coming" and "Hands Off," set up a "perpetual peace vigil" across the street from the White House, and announced that Roosevelt was the head of the "war party of the American bourgeoisie."
 The party was active in the isolationist America First Committee.
-In October and November, after the Soviets invaded Finland and forced mutual assistance pacts from Estonia, Latvia and Lithuania, the Communist Party considered Russian security sufficient justification to support the actions.
+In October and November, after the Soviets invaded Finland and forced mutual assistance pacts on Estonia, Latvia and Lithuania, the Communist Party considered Russian security sufficient justification to support the actions.
 The Comintern and its leader Georgi Dimitrov demanded that Browder change the party's support for Roosevelt.
 On October 23, the party began attacking Roosevelt.
 The party changed this policy again after Hitler broke the Molotov–Ribbentrop Pact by attacking the Soviet Union on June 22, 1941.